Cache What Lasts: Token Retention for Memory-Bounded KV Cache in LLMs: Experiments

 \subsubsection{Qualitative Result}

-To examine the eviction policy learned by our retention gates, we run TRIM-KV on Qwen3-4B for the first example in AIME24 (see Figure~\ref{fig:beta_l15_h2} for a visualization of the example).
+To examine the eviction policy learned by our retention gates, we run TRIM-KV on Qwen3-4B for the first example in AIME24.
 Figure~\ref{fig:sparsity}\textbf{a}–\textbf{b} show the mean retention score, averaged over all layers and heads, for each token in the example sequence.
 Aligning with our intuition, retention gates assign high scores to task-relevant tokens (e.g., \texttt{ometer}, \texttt{shop}, \texttt{walk}, \texttt{minutes}) and to the initial token \texttt{<|im\_start|>}, which often serves as an attention sink.
 In contrast, whitespace and punctuation receive low retention scores and are discarded early, yielding short lifespans in the KV cache.
 Next, we examine retention scores and eviction decisions at layer–head granularity.

 \textbf{Emergent Eviction Heuristics.} Figure~\ref{fig:beta_alpha} visualizes the retention scores $\beta^{t-i}_i$ and eviction decisions $\alpha_{ti}$ for selected layers and heads.
 Many eviction heuristics, such as attention sinks~\citep{xiao2023efficient}, sliding windows~\citep{zhu2021long}, A-shape~\citep{jiang2024minference}, emerge naturally from our learned policy without being hard-coded, and they adapt to the functional roles of individual layers and heads.
 For instance, sliding-window behavior is more common in early layers, whereas attention sinks appear more frequently in later layers (see~Figure~\ref{fig:beta} and~\ref{fig:alpha} for a comprehensive view).
 Moreover, TRIM-KV adapts the window size by layer and head: in \textit{Layer 1/Head 1}, tokens receive nearly uniform retention scores, so the KV cache behaves like a recency-biased window that keeps the most recent tokens; in \textit{Layer 0/Head 0}, multiple sliding windows of varying widths emerge from the learned policy; in \textit{Layer 15/Head 2}, no sliding window is observed because certain tokens receive substantially higher retention than others, suggesting a specialized functional role for this head.
 The A-shaped pattern typically appears in layers that emphasize instruction/problem-statement tokens (\textit{e.g.}, \textit{Layer 20/Head 5} and \textit{Layer 30/Head 4}) or chain-of-thought/reasoning prompts (\textit{e.g.}, \textit{Layer 35/Head 1}).
 These heads also exhibit context switching, where small, dense lower-triangular blocks emerge and then fade quickly when the context changes or a sentence completes.
 To the best of our knowledge, the absence of a sliding window, the presence of multiple coexisting windows, and context switching are newly observed eviction patterns that arise naturally from our learned policy.